Our review includes potentially triggering words:

 There is the option for OpenDislexic font.
 Most text is large white text with a black background but there is no option to change the font size or background opacity.
 The game uses magic to defeat enemies and there is no blood or gore shown.
 There is no punishment for misspellings or incorrectly trying.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Nanotale - Typing Chronicles or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Nanotale - Typing Chronicles in how they play or their theme.
 These are good alternative games to Nanotale - Typing Chronicles.